This statement applies to www.obr.uk.

 Non-compliance with the accessibility regulations

 Some third-party interactive charts in the Forecasts in-depth area are not fully accessible.
 Some elements overlap when zoomed and cannot be navigated fully using a keyboard.
 This fails WCAG 2.1 success criterion 2.1.1 (keyboard) and 1.4.10 (reflow).
-We plan to investigate and if possible resolve any issues by 26 November 2021.
 As the interactive charts are developed by a third party, some issues may not be possible to resolve as they are not within our control and therefore will become exempt from meeting the accessibility regulations.
-We will reassess this by 26 November 2021 and update this accessibility statement accordingly.
+We will reassess this by 26 May 2022 and update this accessibility statement accordingly.

 Box set carousel